solid-contrib/information/governance.md

 # Solid Governance
 This document defines the formal governance process for Solid, and records how this has changed over time.
 Currently, governance is provided by the Solid Team, who may also consult one or more Solid Panels for direction via a vote on occasion.
-The Solid Team has broad authority, which they may exercise as necessary to ensure the viability and integrity of Solid.
+The Solid Team has the great responsibility to exercise their authority when necessary to ensure the viability and integrity of Solid, while at the same time fostering a collaborative, transparent, and supportive environment for contribution.

 The Solid Leader heads the Solid Team, and sanctions this governance structure.
 The Solid Leader can veto decisions and adjust direction as they see fit.

 # Solid Team

-The [Solid Team](solid-team.md) are dedicated stewards of Solid, tasked with realizing the Solid Mission by supporting the fulfillment of the Solid Roadmap.
+The [Solid Team](solid-team.md) are dedicated stewards of the Solid Project, tasked with realizing the Solid Mission by supporting the fulfillment of the Solid Roadmap.

 The Solid Team fulfills [roles and responsibilities](solid-team.md#solid-team-roles) necessary to realize the Solid mission and provide an effective means of governance.
 Individuals occupying these roles were appointed by and serve at the pleasure of the Solid Leader.